DataDog/integrations-extras/botprise/README.md

 ## Overview

-We have been using datadog Rest APIs to get usage metrics from devices.
-As part of integration we have installed datadog agent on few lab devices.
-With the help of agent we retrieve usage data from the devices and raise alert if usage cross threshold value.
-We have setup few monitors to check alerts for each host.
-For every alert we have been creating Service Now ticket which comes in botprise system with webhook integration.
-Later while resolving those tickets we use datadog rest API to get usage metrics and host details.
-Also APIs are being used for querying process details
+Gather metrics from your Botprise clusters to:

+- Visualize and monitor cluster performance
+- Alert on cluster health and availability

 ## Setup

 ### Installation

-The botprise check is included in the [Datadog Agent][2] package.
-No additional installation is needed on your server.
+Botprise emits metrics to Datadog via DogStatsD.
+To enable the Botprise integration, [install the Datadog Agent][1] on each client and server host.

 ### Configuration
-1. Installed datadog agent on lab devices
+1. Install datadog agent on lab devices
-2. After successful installation devices got listed on datadog host list
+2. After successful installation devices will get listed on datadog host list(https://app.datadoghq.com/infrastructure/map)
-3. Created monitor for each of the host
+3. Create monitor for each of the host
-4. Configured monitor for metric and respective threshold value.
-Once threshold value would cross for the metric alert will be generated.
+4. Configure monitor for metric and respective threshold value.
+5. Once threshold value would cross for the metric alert will be generated.
-5. Modified configuration to create ServiceNow ticket for each of the incoming alert
+6. Modify configuration to create ServiceNow ticket for each of the incoming alert
-6. Generated API key and Application key to trigger Rest API
+7. Generate API key and Application key to trigger Rest API

 ### Validation